-It needs to be pointed out, that "fractal dimension" can be defined not only for actual physical objects, but the "roughness" of the double helix (say, if you would run through the thread your fingers equipped to feel, like a brail pattern, the A, C, T, and G bases separately) can also be measured, given that both the "abstract object" and the "abstract embedding space" are appropriately defined.
+It needs to be pointed out, that "fractal dimension" can be defined not only for actual physical objects, but the "roughness" of e.g. the double helix (say, if you would run through the thread your fingers equipped to feel, like a brail pattern, the A, C, T and G bases separately) can also be measured - given that both the "abstract object" and the "abstract embedding space" is appropriately defined.

-In the past, there were several attempts at defining "DNA fractal dimension."
-Berthelsen et al. (1992, see their Fig. 4) used both a two-dimensional embedding in a space spun by AT horizontal and CG vertical axes, as well as a four-dimensional embedding in a space spun by the AA:TT horizontal, CC:GG vertical, AG:GA-GT: TG and AC:CA-GT:TG diagonal axes.
-The Grosberg-school of fractal DNA, beyond their seminal concept of fractal folding of DNA (Grosberg et al. 1988, 1993) also revisited the issue of fractality of DNA texts (Borovik et al. 1994).
+In the past, there were several attempts at defining "DNA fractal dimension".
+Berthelsen et al. [1992, see their Fig. 4] used both a 2dimensional embedding in a space spun by AT horizontal- and CG vertical axes, as well as a 4-dimensional embedding in a space spun by the AA:TT horizontal, CC:GG vertical, AG:GA-GT:TG and AC:CA-GT:TG diagonal axes.
+The Grosberg-school of fractal DNA, beyond their seminal concept of fractal folding of DNA; Grosberg et al, 1988, 1993] also revisited the issue of fractality of DNA texts, Borovik et al [1994].

-The numerous early DNA fractal dimension studies were triggered by Mandelbrot (1983) but were conducted much before the now multiple supporting facts were available that both the genome is fractal (see section "The Genome is Fractal!
-Proof of Concept and the Basis of Generalization: Whole Genome Analysis Reveals Repetitive Motifs Conforming to the Zipf-Mandelbrot Parabolic Fractal Distribution Law of the Frequency/Ranking Diagram" of this chapter, the entire double helix folds in a fractal manner (Erez-Lieberman 2009)), and brain cells, such as the Purkinje neurons, are fractal (Pellionisz 1989) - plus our novel explosive set of data that not only the surface of cancerous cells differs in spatial fractal dimension from the control cells (Dokukin et al. 2011), but rather, there is a massive rearrangement in the structure (obviously affecting the local and global "roughness") of cancerous genomes, see a recent finding of Copy Number Variation "fractal defect" as a root-source of cancer, by clogging the transparency of the fractal 3D Hilbert-curve (Fundenberg et al. 2011).
+The numerous early DNA fractal dimension studies were triggered by Mandelbrot [1983] but were conducted much before the now multiple supporting facts available that both the genome is fractal (see section "Zipf-Mandelbrot Parabolic Fractal Distribution" of this chapter, the entire double helix folds in a fractal manner Erez-Lieberman [2009], brain cells such as the Purkinje neurons are fractal; Pellionisz [1989] - plus our novel explosive set of data that not only the surface of cancerous cells differs in spatial fractal dimension from the control cells; Dokukin et al, [2011], but rather, there is a massive re-arrangement in the structure (obviously affecting the local and global "roughness") of cancerous genomes.

-Given the amount of rapidly amassed data of cancerous and control full human DNA, it is an urgent as well as an eminently feasible project to arrive at the definition of both "the abstract DNA roughness" as well as the "abstract space in which it is embedded" with the definitions optimized for distinguishing cancerous genomes from their pristine (control) sequences.
+Given the amount of rapidly amassed data of cancerous and control full human DNA, it is an urgent as well as eminently feasible project is to arrive at the definition of both "the abstract DNA roughness" as well as the "abstract space in which it is embedded" with the definitions optimized for distinguishing cancerous genomes from their pristine (control) sequences.

 In fractal theory, objects can be measured by different standards ("yardsticks").
-The famous question "How Long Is the Coast of Britain?" by Mandelbrot (1967) can be answered in an infinite number of ways - as the length minimal or infinite - depending on how science defines the "yardstick" with which the same object is to be measured.
-Likewise, in defining the abstraction of global and local "roughness" of the genome, appropriately embedded into an abstract multidimensional space, it is reasonable to expect that cancerous deterioration can be tracked by "measurement of local and global fractal dimension," thus providing a diagnostic tool - before unregulated/malformed proteins appear as the result of genomic rearrangements.
+The famous question "How Long Is the Coast of Britain?" by Mandelbrot [1967] can be answered in an infinite number of ways - as the length minimal or infinite - depending on how science defines the "yardstick" with which the same object is to be measured.
+Likewise, in defining the abstraction of global and local "roughness" of the genome, appropriately embedded into an abstract multidimensional space, it is reasonable to expect that cancerous deterioration can be tracked by "measurement of local and global fractal dimension", thus providing a diagnostic tool - before unregulated/malformed proteins appear as the result of genomic rearrangements.

-By what yardstick does Industrialization of Genomics (starting with present R&D of Cancer) best measure the fractal difference characteristic to cancerous DNA (fragments)?
-While "fractal dimension" mathematical literature is rich, genomic/methylomic data is only presently available to identify the most suitable mathematical definition for this novel, but life-or-death application.
+By what yardstick does Industrialization of Genomics (starting with present R&D of Cancer) can best measure the fractal difference characteristic to cancerous DNA (fragments)?
+While "fractal dimension" mathematical literature is rich, genomic/methylomic data is only presently available to identify the most suitable mathematical definition for this novel but life-or-death application.